Home / Career Guides / Verification Representative

 How can a verification representative manage stress and prevent burnout?

 Managing stress and preventing burnout involves setting realistic expectations, taking regular breaks, and prioritizing self-care and personal well-being.
-Seeking support from colleagues, mentors, or professional associations can help them cope with stress and maintain a healthy work-life balance.
+Seeking support from colleagues, mentors, or associations can help them cope with stress and maintain a healthy work-life balance.